A Calm Place For Emotional Healing

 Constant self-monitoring and emotional suppression drain your system.

-These patterns were once survival strategies.
-These kinds of patterns are also commonly associated with complex trauma or CPTSD, particularly when early emotional experiences were inconsistent, minimizing, or absent.
+These kinds of automatic responses are also commonly associated with complex trauma or CPTSD, particularly when early emotional experiences were inconsistent, minimizing, or absent.

 They helped you navigate a childhood where emotional support was inconsistent or unavailable.